 When planting tree roses, climbers or ramblers with long stems, tie them to stakes or supports immediately after planting.

 After planting is complete, make sure that the plants don't dry out during the establishment period or during the growing period.
 Don't fertilize until the plant is well established.

-This is easily done and can be done at most times of the year.
+Planting container-grown roses is easily accomplished and can be done nearly any time of the year.
 Dig the hole about 6 inches larger in diameter than the container.
-Some containers must be removed, but those made of plantable paper need not be removed.
-To be sure, ask at the nursery where you made your purchase.
+Some containers must be removed, but those made of a paper-like material that decomposes need not be removed.
+When in doubt about the nature of the container, ask at the nursery where you purchased the plant.

 To remove the container, cut the sides so the root ball can be removed with as little root damage as possible.
 Space them as previously described and to the same depths.
 Keep them moist.
 If they are planted in midsummer, when temperatures are high, be prepared to place a temporary shading structure over them until they are established.

 For care of roses after they are established in the garden, please refer to MU Extension guide G6601, Roses: Post Planting Care.